nuxeo-cps/python--CalCore/README.txt

   python test.py

-Note that all dependencies need to be accessible on the python-path for this to work, including zope.testing: svn://svn.zope.org/repos/main/Zope3/tags/ZopeX3-3.0.0/src/zope/testing
+Note that all dependencies need to be accessible on the python-path for this to work, and also zope.testing.

 Other